pavanvidem/training-material/topics/admin/tutorials/apptainer/tutorial.md

 >    +      singularity:
 >    +        runner: local_runner
 >    +        singularity_enabled: true
+>    +        # Enabling access to the reference data on CVMFS in the container
+>    +        singularity_volumes: $defaults,/cvmfs/data.galaxyproject.org:ro
 >    +        env:
 >    +        # Ensuring a consistent collation environment is good for reproducibility.
 >    +        - name: LC_ALL